kbengine/kbengine.github.com/docs/documentations/stresstest.md

 Stress Test
 ====================

-Use virtual client and use the same game logic, so a large number of robots login server for the game, we can observe that the server is running condition, with debug to find bottlenecks.
+Use the virtual client, and uses the same game logic, so that a large number of players login the robot simulation game server, we can observe that the server is running condition, with debug to find bottlenecks.

 Start bots